Varadiell/alyra-hearthstone-companion/README.md

 This project was created for the AI Developer Training at Alyra, to pass the certification.

+### What Is This?

+This is an "Hearthstone Companion" AI Tool that will help you classify deck archetypes, depending on what cards are included in the given decklist.

 ### Initialize the Project

 Execute the following Jupyter Notebooks: